-Diploma Program

-Austin, Bissonnet and Hobby Campuses

-33 Weeks - 760 Hours - 48 Quarter Credits
+Diploma Program Chesapeake and Woodbridge 33 weeks - 760 hours - 48 credit units

-Medical Insurance Billing and Coding professionals perform a variety of administrative health information functions, including those associated with organizing, analyzing, and technically evaluating health insurance claim forms and coding diseases, surgeries, medical procedures, and other therapies for billing and collection.
+Medical insurance billing and coding professionals perform a variety of administrative health information functions, including those associated with organizing, analyzing, and technically evaluating health insurance claim forms and coding diseases, surgeries, medical procedures, and other therapies for billing and collection.

-The objective of the Medical Insurance Billing and Coding program is to provide the student with the appropriate didactic theory and hands-on skills necessary to prepare them for entry-level positions as medical insurance billers and coders in today's health care offices, clinics, and facilities.
-Students will learn diagnostic and procedural terminology as it relates to the accurate completion of medical insurance claims.
+The objective of the medical insurance billing and coding program is to provide the student with the appropriate didactic theory and hands-on skills required and necessary, to prepare them for entry level positions as medical insurance billers and coders in today's health care offices, clinics, and facilities.
+Students will study diagnostic and procedural terminology as it relates to the accurate completion of medical insurance claims.
 Utilizing a format of medical specialties, relevant terms will also be introduced and studied.